dguff/G4SOLAr/README.md

 # G4SOLAr

-**G4SOLAr** implements a Geant4-based Monte Carlo simulation of a LAr TPC optimised for low-energy events searches.
+**G4SOLAr** implements a Geant4-based Monte Carlo simulation of a LAr TPC optimized for low-energy events searches.

 ## Disclaimer
-This code has never been properly tested
+This code has never been properly tested, but there are some reasonable expectations for it to work on a Linux machine.
+While offering my sincerest sympathies for your struggles, I cannot bear the responsibility for other developers' tears.

+In the source code one may find large sections commented and ``peculiar'' choices for some names (such as _Tank_ to indicate the cryostat).
+This is happening because a large part of this code is based on a MC simulation I developed for WbLS optical neutrino detector.
+Hopefully, a more appropriate naming convention will gain ground.

 ## Prerequisites (on a Linux machine)